lunarmint/lunarmint/README.md

 • 📚 I work regularly with: **Python**, **Java**, **Javascript**, **Typescript**, **discord.py**, and **Vue.js**.

-• 🍛 Fun facts: I'm a guitar & piano player, a sort-of music composer, love cooking, and a cat person!
+• 🍛 Fun facts: I'm a guitar & piano player, a sort-of music composer, okay-ish cook, and a cat person!

 • 🔎 Currently building a cool web app with Flask.